phpactor/phpactor/doc/refactorings.md

 ### Motivation

-Having an API which is expressive of the intent of the class is important, and and contribute to making your code more consistent and maintaintable.
+Having an API which is expressive of the intent of the class is important, and contributes to making your code more consistent and maintainable.

 When renaming methods global search and replace can be used, but is a shotgun approach and you may end up replacing many things you did not mean to replace (e.g. imagine renaming the method `name()`).